harpur/HygSel/README.md

 ###Output High FST regions and plots
 I munged the fst data using DroneAnalysis.r.
 This script takes in the outputs above, merges them, creates unique SNP IDs, and processed it into NCBI chromosomes.
 The latter is performed by a perl script developed by Amro Zayed and slightly modified by me (scaffold_to_chr.pl).
-Once prociessed into chromosomes, I run a creeping window average across the genome in 5 kb windows using the [Qanbari et al. 2012](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049525) approach from my own [scripts](https://github.com/harpur/GenomeR).
+Once prociessed into chromosomes, I run a creeping window average across the genome in 1 and 5 kb windows using the [Qanbari et al. 2012](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049525) approach from my own [scripts](https://github.com/harpur/GenomeR).
 It outputs "ClusteredHighSNPsCreeper5kb", a list of high FST regions, and "RAWOUT.RData".

-##Nucleotide Diversity and HWE
+##Nucleotide Diversity
 I estimated nucleotide diversity with vcftoolsv0.1.11
 <pre><code>
-vcftools --vcf Drone.Hap.recode.vcf --window-pi 5000 --keep SelBees.txt --out sel &
+vcftools --vcf Drone.Hap.recode.vcf --window-pi 1000 --keep FASBees.txt --out sel &
 </code></pre>

-might update this for LROH.....

 ##Analysis